 • Respect: refrain from directly or indirectly interfering with the enjoyment of the right to health.

-• Protect: take effective measures to prevent third parties from undermining of violating the guarantees of the right to health.
+• Protect: take effective measures to prevent third parties from undermining or violating the guarantees of the right to health.

 • Fulfill: adopt appropriate legislative, administrative, budgetary, judicial, promotional, and other measures toward the full realization of the right to health.